-- A very useful periodic publication of the Railway Department was the History of Indian Railways: Constructed and In Progress (Government of India, Railway Department (Railway Board), New Delhi / Simla, Government of India Press).
+- History of Indian Railways: Constructed and In Progress: This was a very useful periodic publication of the Railway Department (Government of India, Railway Department (Railway Board), New Delhi / Simla, Government of India Press).
 Each issue gives details of all the then-extant railways of India including dates of construction of all railway lines, dates of agreements and charters governing the railways, occasional brief engineering details, and a summary of the legal arrangements for each railway's access to other companies' lines, access by the government, etc. This was published periodically until about 1961, after which it continued in a briefer format as the Annual Report and Accounts of the Railway Board.
 Copies exist at the India Office archives held by the British Library (see below).
 In Australia, try the Australian Railway Historical Society, and the Mitchell Library in Sydney.

 - Another useful periodic publication is the Report by the Railway Board on Indian Railways (Government of India, Railway Department (Railway Board), Calcutta.
 This was published annually, and has details of line constructions, freight and passengers carried, revenues, accident statistics, operating statistics, etc.

 - The Administrative Report on Railways in India: By the Director General of Railways to the British Parliament was published periodically from the 1860s till about 1920, after which the History of Indian Railways mentioned above took over much of the statistical reports.
 Copies of this publication and other governmental reports and documents (Public Works Department Papers, the PWD's Railway Letters and Enclosures, and Railway Proceedings, etc.) relating to railways in India are also held at the India Office archives (see below).